mahebei/349_a1/README.md

 Name: Ji Liu
 Student ID: 2845570
 A simple world time zone converter.
-The latest commit is the one I want to be marked.
+The commit 37f742e is the one I want to be marked for assignment 1.
 Please read the report for details.